yenliangl/diff-fold/README.md

 ## Diff Mode in read-only mode

-If use diff-mode in read-only mode, with `diff-default-read-only` set to t, you'll want to add your own shortcuts directly to `diff-mode-shared-map`.
+If you use diff-mode in read-only mode, with `diff-default-read-only` set to t, you'll want to add your own shortcuts directly to `diff-mode-shared-map`.

 Setup example, with use-package and `diff-default-read-only`: